LBNL-ETA/EnergyFlexibilityOntology/README.md

 | [BEDES](https://bedes.lbl.gov/bedes-online) |             x |   | x |   | x | x | x | x | x | x | x | x |   |

 ### EFOnt Example
-A few examples will be added to the examples folder in the future for demonstration purposes.
+A few examples will be added to the examples folder in the future for demonstrations.

 <hr>